Nadodi Mannan: Development

 Nadodi Mannan was produced on a budget of ₹1.8 million, (Note: The exchange rate in 1958 was 4.79 Indian rupees (₹) per 1 US dollar (US$).) which was considered approximately two-and-a-half times more expensive than the average Tamil film made at the time.
 Nearly a year was spent on pre-production and casting.
-K. Ramnoth was appointed initially to direct the film, but died before production began resulting in Ramachandran taking over the position himself, thereby making his directorial debut.
+K. Ramnoth, who was initially roped in to direct the film, died before production began, resulting in Ramachandran taking over the position himself, thereby making his directorial debut.
 This was the second film produced by Ramachandran, and the first under the production banner of Em.Gee.Yar Pictures, which was handled by Ramachandran, Chakrapani and Veerappan.
 Kannadasan and Ravindar, who assisted Veerappan, Lakshmanan and Sami with the story, wrote the dialogues.
 The screenplay was written by the trio of C. Kuppusami, K. Srinivasan and P. Neelakantan.
 G. K. Ramu, K. Nageswar Rao and R. N. Nagaraja Rao were in charge of cinematography, art direction and stills.
 K. P. Ramakrishnan and Arunachalam acted as stunt doubles for Ramachandran.

 Film historian Film News Anandan noticed publicity stills of Nadodi Mannan on Veerappan's office desk when he happened to visit the office of Em.Gee.Yar Pictures.
 He then offered to distribute them to the press.
 Veerappan agreed knowing that Anandan was then a member of the South Indian Film Journalists Association.
 After a few days, stills of the film were published in many magazines.
 Ramachandran was impressed with Anandan's work and, at Veerappan's suggestion, hired him as the film's public relations officer (PRO).
 This was Anandan's debut film as a PRO; however, his name does not appear in the opening credits.